jted0537/SecuritysystemApp/README.md

 -------------------------------------------
 Before add packages, you should make API_KEY for Google map first.

-You can do this task at [Google cloude platform](https://console.cloud.google.com/)
+You can do this task at [Google cloud platform](https://console.cloud.google.com/)

 After make your own project at platform, Choose API & Service Menu</br>, and choose "Maps SDK for Android" or "Maps SDK for ios"

-Alright! now you can start add google map packages to your own project!
+Alright! now you can start "add google map packages & geoloactor" to your own project!

 ### Android